mohit2152sharma/Data-Science-Question-A-Day/README.md

 Accompanying repository of the twitter account [data science question a day](https://twitter.com/data_question).
 This is a social experiment to teach about data science using twitter.
 Every day a question is posted on the account related to datas science with options in poll format.
 The answer to the question is posted next day, mostly after 12-14 hours.

-You can use the following links, to access the questions and answers and if you like my work you can support it <a href='https://www.buymeacoffee.com/NgFs2zX'>buying me a coffee</a>
+You can use the following links to access the questions and answers and if you like my work you can support it by adding tips on <a href='https://www.paypal.me/mohit2013'>PayPal TipJar</a>

 | Question Number | Date | Link |
 | :---: | :---: | :---: |